 Although not always required, many employers prefer applicants with a professional facilities management certification, such as the competency-based Certified Facility Manager (CFM) credential from the International Facility Management Association.

-Relevant experience in technical skills and/or management is also important.
-In some cases, employees can also acquire a facilities management position by working their way up in a company with in-house training, additional certification or an apprenticeship.
+Relevant experience in technical skills and management is also essential.
+Employees can also acquire a facilities management position by working their way up in a company with in-house training, additional certification, or an apprenticeship.

 Outsourcing facility maintenance is a recommended option for companies without internal facilities maintenance expertise as it can prove both more effective and more cost-efficient.
 An outsourced provider can take on some of the responsibilities of a facility manager or perform the entire facilities maintenance function, helping you focus on your core business.